nulliel999/KalaMove/README.md

 # Move Project

-The purpose of this project is to move files from KalaWindow to several external targets efficiently and quickly so we can avoid CMake and batch script hell.
-This ensures each target repository has the latest up to date
+The purpose of this project is to move files from [KalaWindow](https://github.com/kalakit/kalawindow) to several external targets efficiently and quickly so we can avoid CMake and batch script hell.
+This ensures each target repository has the latest up to date content from KalaWindow

 It is not required to be used unless you want the exact same hierarchy structure as Lost Empire Entertainment uses for its development and testing of KalaWindow and the target repositories.
 If any target directories are missing then they are ignored.